-&lt;sup>4Since the number of students passing exams was greater in Combination schools than in Incentive schools, total program spending in Combination schools was 3.5% greater than the sum of spending in Input and Incentive schools.
+&lt;sup>2Since the number of students passing exams was greater in Combination schools than in Incentive schools, total program spending in Combination schools was 3.5% greater than the sum of spending in Input and Incentive schools.
 The results on complementarities are robust to accounting for this additional expenditure (see calculations in Section 4.4).

-&lt;sup>5This is because implementation costs were a much larger fraction of total costs in the Incentive program (though the total amount spent on the Grant and Incentive programs were very similar at USD 7.13 and 7.10 per student/year respectively).
+&lt;sup>3This is because implementation costs were a much larger fraction of total costs in the Incentive program.
 Thus, spending all the money from the Combination program on incentives would enable the value of the incentives to be 3.45 times higher than provided under the Incentives program (because the implementation cost does not change with the size of the bonus), whereas it would only yield 2.05 times the value of grants in the Grants program (see details in Section 5.3).

-of complementarities across policies to improve learning outcomes.
-While several field experiments have employed factorial (or cross-cutting) designs that could in principle be used to test for such complementarities, these studies have usually been under-powered to detect economically meaningful complementarities (typically due to budget and sample size constraints).
+nomically meaningful complementarities.
 Other experiments have evaluated basic and augmented versions of a program and study variants A, and A + B; but not A, B, and A + B, which would be needed to test for complementarities (for instance, see Pradhan et al. (2014); Kerwin and Thornton (2017)).
-Finally, experimental studies of teacher incentive programs find larger effects in schools with more resources, but this evidence is only suggestive of complementarities because of lack of random assignment of the inputs (see Muralidharan and Sundararaman (2011b); Gilligan, Karachiwalla, Kasirye, Lucas, and Neal (2018)).
-Overall, as noted in a recent meta-analysis of education studies, "[t]here are surprisingly few experiments (in education) with fully factorial designs that allow for strong experimental tests of [complementarities]" (McEwan, 2015).
+Finally, experimental studies of teacher incentive programs find larger effects in schools with more resources, but this evidence is only suggestive of complementarities because of lack of random assignment of the inputs (see Muralidharan and Sundararaman (2011); Gilligan, Karachiwalla, Kasirye, Lucas, and Neal (2018)).
+Overall, as noted in a recent meta-analysis of education studies, "[There are] few experiments [in education] with fully factorial designs that allow for strong experimental tests of [complementarities]" (McEwan, 2015).

-Second, our results suggest that a likely reason for the poor performance of inputbased education policies in developing countries is the absence of adequate teacher incentives for using resources effectively.
+Second, our results suggest that a likely reason for the poor performance of input-based education policies in developing countries is the absence of adequate teacher incentives for using resources effectively.
 Several randomized evaluations have found that augmenting school resources has little impact on learning outcomes in developing countries (see for example Glewwe, Kremer, and Moulin (2009); Blimpo, Evans, and Lahire (2015); Das et al. (2013); Pradhan et al. (2014); Sabarwal, Evans, and Marshak (2014); de Ree, Muralidharan, Pradhan, and Rogers (2018)).
-Our results replicate the results on the non-impact of providing additional school inputs, but also show that the inputs can improve learning when combined with teacher incentives.
+Our results replicate the findings on the non-impact of providing additional school inputs, but also show that the inputs can improve learning when combined with teacher incentives.